emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have episode auto-next. ❌
 1. UI is good, feels very modern and search shows results as you type. ✔️
 1. Has built in subs for most content and allows you to upload your own and make adjustments. ✔️
-1. Has movies shows and anime. ✔️
+1. Has movies, shows and anime. ✔️
 1. Site has watchlists and history. ✔️
 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️